 Oh boy, this list could go on & on & on &… well you get the point.
 There is A LOT to do in DC and you are not going to be able to do it all in a week.
 So, here are my Top 10 Things to do in DC with kids:

 1. Fat Tire Tours:

+One of our favorite things to do in Washington D.C. with the kids was a bike tour.
 The kids LOVED Fat Tire Tours.
 As a general rule we typically love doing a bike tour within the first few days we arrive in a new destination.
 It allows us to get acquainted with the area.
 The kids burn some energy and we cover a lot of ground.
 Fat Tire Tours did an awesome job!
 They were informative and funny.
-They had great options as far as types and sizes of bikes available and I would highly recommend them.
+Fat Tire has great options as far as types and sizes of bikes available and I would highly recommend them.
 They even had trailers to tow younger children!! *Check out our post on Fat Tire Paris here.